queryluke/masseffect-5e/static/data/rules/06-12-omni-tool-programs.md

 Once used, the program is completely wiped.
 As with installed programs, attempts to recreate these pieces of code can be costly, even deadly.

+### Unstable Programs

+Unstable Programs are entirely experimental, therefore the number of times you can run the program varies widely.
+In some cases, unstable programs are single-use programs that are hacked for multiple uses.
+A GM can create an Unstable Program from a Single-Use program by assigning a die roll (d4, d6, etc) to the number of times the program can be used.

 <v-btn to="/phb/programs" color="primary">Omni-tool programs</v-btn>